chris-langager/Angular-Express-Train-Seed/README.md

 # Angular Express Train Seed

 This is a starting point for making AngularJS web applications with a node.js back end.
 Here are some of the features:
--organized directories for both server side and client side -basic user authentication using 401 responses from server -data persistence using mongoose
+- organized directories for both server side and client side
+- basic user authentication using 401 responses from server
+- data persistence using mongoose

 Check out the demo site here: http://angular-express-train-seed.herokuapp.com/